9211nitish-glitch/Nitish/replit.md

-# Stars Flock - Creator Platform
+# TaskFlow - Admin/User Task Management Platform

 ## Overview

-Stars Flock is a full-stack creator platform that connects content creators and influencers with brands for paid collaborations.
-The platform features separate experiences for creators and brands, campaign management, user registration, testimonials, and a newsletter system.
-Built with modern web technologies, it provides both online and onsite campaign opportunities with a tiered creator system (Rising Star and Legendary Star).
+TaskFlow is a comprehensive admin/user task management platform where admins can post tasks with file uploads (up to 1GB per file), assign them to users, and manage reviews.
+Users can accept/skip tasks, submit work with file uploads, and earn through a 5-level referral system (10%, 5%, 4%, 3%, 2%).
+The platform includes wallet functionality for earnings tracking, withdrawal requests, transaction management, and a complete authentication system with bcrypt password hashing.

 ## User Preferences